RavinSG/obsidian-cyber/Risk Management and Privacy.md

-The discipline of risk management seeks to bring order to the process of identifying and addressing these risks.
+The discipline of [[Risk Management]] seeks to bring order to the process of identifying and addressing these risks.

 ### [[Analysing Risk]]